 Summary results for the survey are available.
 Click here to explore

-Such detailed data has never before been available during a public health emergency, and it has already helped public health officials understand how to save lives and how to safely reopen public life.
+Such detailed data has never before been available during a public health emergency, and it has helped public health officials understand how to save lives and how to safely reopen public life.
 The data also helps researchers understand the social, economic, and health effects of the COVID-19 pandemic.

-Delphi uses information from the survey as part of its public COVIDcast Map, to inform its forecasts of the pandemic’s spread, and to assist public health agency partners.
+Delphi used information from the survey as part of its public COVIDcast Map, to inform its forecasts of the pandemic’s spread, and to assist public health agency partners.
 By providing daily data from all parts of the United States, the survey allows comparisons between regions and allows careful tracking of changes over time.
-Other researchers use the survey to study factors related to the pandemic’s spread, its effects on mental health, how different demographic groups are affected by the pandemic, and numerous other important questions.
+Other researchers use the survey to study factors related to the pandemic’s spread, its effects on mental health, how different demographic groups were affected by the pandemic, and numerous other important questions.

 Our CTIS Results Dashboard shows aggregate survey results, ranging from rates of COVID-like symptoms over mask usage to mental health.
 In addition, our COVIDcast dashboard shows basic aggregate survey results, revealing the rates of mask usage and COVID-like symptoms across the United States.
 The data used by both tools is also freely available for download through the COVIDcast API and our COVIDcast Exporter.
 Facebook also publishes a map based on the United States and international aggregate data.

 The Symptom Data Challenge challenged participants to enable earlier detection and improved situational awareness of the COVID-19 outbreak by using data from these symptom surveys.
 Check out the the challenge website for more details about the Challenge and the finalists.

 Our primary description of the survey and its results over the first year of operation was published as part of the special feature “Beyond Cases and Deaths: The Benefits of Auxiliary Data Streams in Tracking the COVID-19 Pandemic” in PNAS: